Alanaktion/phproject/install.md

 ## Requirements

-* PHP 5.6 or later (PHP 7+ is highly recommended!)
+* PHP 7.0 or later (7.1 or later recommended)
     * MySQL PDO extension
     * GD extension (required for thumbnails and avatars)
 * MySQL 5.6 or later
 * Web server with support for URL rewrites
     * Apache .htaccess file and nginx sample configuration included
-    * Lighttpd and IIS 7+ should work, but will require custom configuration
+    * Caddy, H2O, Lighttpd and IIS should all work, but will require custom configuration

 ## Installation